 To help you decide on the ideal type of pointing for your walls, a trustworthy Shaw repointing company will be happy to demonstrate the different pointing designs (Recessed, Weather Struck, Flush or Tuck), by the creation of a test panel on your wall.
 This pointing test panel will enable you to visualise how each of the methods compares with one another and also which suits your style of house best.

-The next step is to take out the mortar in stages by raking and cleaning out the joints in the brickwork.
-This is a very time consuming process and involves the grinding or chipping away of old mortar and brushing away any loose debris and dust to provide a nice, clean surface for the application of new mortar.
-The repointers will be particularly cautious around doors, windows and openings where any movement of brickwork or too much mortar can cause difficulties in opening and closing them.
+The next step is to remove the mortar in stages by raking and cleaning out the joints in the brickwork.
+This painstaking process can be pretty time consuming because the joints need to be cleaned of any old mortar, dust and debris in order to end up with a good bonding area for the new mortar to be applied to.
+The repointing team will be particularly careful around windows, doors and openings where any movement of brickwork or an excess of mortar can result in difficulty in opening and closing them.

 When the joints are clean, the walls will be dampened to stop the fresh mortar from drying out too rapidly and subsequently cracking.
 The delayed drying time helps to stop the mortar from becoming inflexible and cracking, which creates a weakened joint.
 During the mortar application there will be smears and some excess mortar on the adjacent brickwork which looks sloppy, however this will be removed once it has properly dried.
 The walls will usually be divided into areas, and each will be pointed, allowed to dry, and then cleaned before the team move on to the next section.